meekee7/LastWillSolver/README.md

 # LastWillSolver
-Solvers for the randomly generated puzzles in the game Last Will
+Solvers for the randomly generated puzzles in the game Last Will.
+All code is in the gh-pages branch.